-National Poetry Day 2020 was celebrated on Thursday 1 October 2020.
-The theme for the year was vision, and we developed free classroom resources to help teachers mark the day and explore vision through poetry.
-These resources, along with our digital poet resources, and activities for families can be used at any time of year to build a love of reading, writing or performing poems.
+This year National Poetry Day falls on Thursday 7 October.
+The theme for 2021 is choice, and we've developed free classroom resources to help teachers mark the day and explore the links between our choices and poetry.
+These resources, along with our digital poet resources,, can be used at any time of year to build a love of reading, writing or performing poems among your students.

 Each lesson plan includes:

 - Independent and group writing activities